cask/cask/doc/guide/dsl.rst

    may be used as the first pattern to explicitly include the default patterns.
    This allows subsequent patterns to append to the defaults.

    In the latter case, :var:`target` is the *unqualified* target directory within the package, each :var:`pattern` describes the contents of the package under the :var:`target` directory recursively.
+The :var:`pattern` is relative to the package root.

    Hence, the pattern `("*.el" ("resources" ("snippets" "*.snippet")))` would include all `.el` files from the project root in the package root, and all `.snippet` files from the project root in the directory `resources/snippets` under the package root.

+   If the files to be included already are in a subdirectory this needs to also be included in the pattern.
+For example, if the development version of the package has the snippets under :file:`snippets/` instead of in the project root the files pattern would be `("*.el" ("resources" ("snippets" "snippets/*.snippet")))`

    .. _MELPA recipe: https://github.com/milkypostman/melpa#recipe-format